lamkyk/agentkyle-secure-backend/README.md

 If you like people who ship real things that solve real problems (even when they’re messy and take forever), let’s talk.

 — Kyle
-(Feel free to chat with Agent K first — he’s better at this than I am)
+(Feel free to chat with Agent K first — it’s better at this than I am)